BMO Tower (Phoenix)

 It was designed in the modern style by HKS, Inc. Originally, the tower was supposed to have a twin, rotated 90 degrees from the current tower, but due to the Savings and Loan Crisis of the 1980s and 1990s, the second tower was dropped.
-Today, the BMO Tower stands as one of Phoenix's most prominent skyscrapers.
+Today, the BMO Tower stands as one of Phoenix's most prominent buildings.
 It is located across the street from the Phoenix Art Museum on Central Avenue just north of McDowell Road between Downtown Phoenix and Midtown Phoenix.
 The building features a large landscaped public park with many statues and fountains near the entrance.
 Completed in 1991, the BMO Tower was the last major skyscraper to be constructed in Midtown.

 In early 2016, BMO Harris Bank, N.A.
 (Canada's Bank of Montreal and Chicago's Harris Bank) moved into the Viad Tower, renamed the building to BMO Tower, and had a BMO logo placed atop the mid-town tower.